run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All SLA setup and relationship with other process such as Capacity, Incident, Request, etc
+    All SLA setup and relationship with other process such as Capacity, Incident, Request, etc.

 ***Service level Requirements Tab***